Ozy Media founder Carlos Watson denies federal fraud charges

 “Given the government’s claims of promoting such dialogue in general,” Breuer said, “I simply do not understand the dramatic decision to arrest Carlos this morning.”

-Watson was released following his arraignment after posting $1 million bond partly secured by his house.
+Watson was released following his arraignment after posting $1 million bond.
 He is expected to next appear in court April 3.
 Company representatives are back in court March 8.

-“As alleged, Carlos Watson is a con man whose business strategy was based on outright deceit and fraud,” said Breon Peace, the U.S. Attorney for the Brooklyn-based Eastern District of New York.
+“As alleged, Carlos Watson is a con man whose business strategy was based on outright deceit and fraud,” Breon Peace, the U.S. Attorney for the Brooklyn-based Eastern District of New York, said in a statement.
 “He ran Ozy as a criminal organization rather than as a reputable media company.”

-Michael J. Driscoll, the assistant director-in-charge of the FBI’s New York field office said Watson “repeatedly attempted to entice both investors and lenders through a series of deliberate deceptions and fabrications.”
+Michael J. Driscoll, the assistant director-in-charge of the FBI’s New York field office added that Watson “repeatedly attempted to entice both investors and lenders through a series of deliberate deceptions and fabrications.”

-On multiple occasions, the U.S. attorney’s office said, Watson and his colleagues pretended to be other media executives to cover up earlier misrepresentations.

 If convicted, Watson faces at least two years in prison up to a maximum of 37 years, the U.S. attorney’s office said.